 Turns out I’m not exactly Indiana Jones.

-As someone who loves to shop for clothes, I got very excited at the thought of putting together the perfect African safari adventure outfit!
+As someone who loves to shop, I got very excited at the thought of putting together the perfect African safari outfit!
 I bought a bunch of khaki colored clothing, put it all on, looked in the mirror and realized I looked ridiculous!

 The good news is that on safari fashion takes a backseat to comfort and when you’re comfortable you will have a far more enjoyable trip.
 So embrace the khaki and leave the jeans and t-shirts at home.

-I have in a small apartment in Tokyo, so I live a fairly minimal lifestyle and don’t own a large amount of stuff.
+I live in a typical small Japanese apartment, so I live a fairly minimal lifestyle and don’t own a large amount of stuff.
 As such, I needed to buy all new clothing and gear for this trip, which added unexpected costs.
 To save money, I shopped on AliExpress, which is the Chinese version of Amazon.
 The goods I bought were not high quality and would not last a long time, but that didn’t matter as I only needed them for this trip.

 I always thought that Africa was hot and humid and that I would need to bring a change of clothes for every day of my journey.
 However, much to my surprise and delight Tanzania didn’t turn out to be as hot as I thought it would be.
 In fact, the weather was almost perfect with an average temperature of 26 – 30 degrees and low humidity.
 Far better than the sauna that Tokyo turns into every summer.